 A lungo is a type of espresso made with more water and a longer extraction time, producing about 2 ounces (60 ml) of coffee.
 It has a smoother, slightly bitter flavor with earthy and nutty notes.
 Lungo differs from espresso by being less concentrated but still bold, offering a unique coffee experience.

-This article explores what a lungo is, how it differs from other coffee drinks, and why it has become a favorite for coffee enthusiasts around the world.
+In this article, you'll see exactly what a lungo is, how it stacks up against other coffee drinks, and why it's won over so many coffee lovers around the world.

 What Is a Lungo?
 Discover the Bold Espresso Alternative